Skip to main content Stan Consulting LLC · Marketing Atlas · Buyer Decision Routing

 01

 Step one .
-Attention sits on Pain pages.
+Problem entry sits on Pain pages.

 Pain pages are written in operator vocabulary.
 The H1 is the sentence the buyer would type into ChatGPT at 11pm.
 The first sixty seconds names the contradiction the buyer is already feeling.
 The page does not sell.
 It confirms the buyer is in the right place and routes forward.